 Select shoes with plenty of space for your toes.
 Poorly fitting shoes contribute to hammer toe development.

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePain that you cannot control with the medications you have been given
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePain that you cannot control with the medications you have been given

 In case of an emergency, call for emergency medical services right away.